NASFAA Presentation Speakers

 Karen currently works in NASFAA's division of policy and federal relations, providing a financial aid administrator's "on the ground" perspective to federal student aid policy discussions and debates.
 She began her career in student aid working in the financial aid offices at several large, four-year institutions, including Boston University, Miami University of Ohio, and The Ohio State University.
 She began work in NASFAA's training department in 1999 before joining NASFAA's policy team in 2010.

-Sessions: Advocacy and You, Coming in 2024-25: The New FAFSA, Inside the Beltway Update, and The Federal Budget and Student Aid
+Sessions: Advocacy and You, Inside the Beltway Update, The Federal Budget and Student Aid, and Top FAFSA Simplification Questions

 Rachel Gentry Rotunda, Director of Government Relations